espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Allegro.md

 # Allegro
 ![[systems-pf2e-icons-spells-allegro.webp|150]]

 You perform rapidly, speeding up your ally.
-The ally becomes [[Quickened]] and can use the additional action to Strike, Stride, or Step.
+The ally becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]] and can use the additional action to Strike, Stride, or Step.